sprblm/dots-website/site/projects/web-monetization/index.md

 Our research revealed a myriad of opportunities that can help expand web monetization adoption.
 To summarize, we've organized these recommendations into three target groups.
 To get the most of out of this section, take a moment to recognize what user group you fall into.
 If you are:

   - [4.1.
 For Streaming Platforms](#4.1.-for-streaming-platforms) is for people who are part of an organization such as Coil, that provides an aggregation or streaming service using the Web Monetization API.
   - [4.2.
-For Creators](#4.2.-for-creators) is for people part of a small group or an independent creator looking for other forms of fundraising, look at the "For Creators" section.
+For Creators](#4.2.-for-creators) is for people part of a small group or an independent creator looking for other forms of fundraising.
   - [4.3.
 For Maintainers](#4.3.-for-maintainers) is for people interested in implementing, maintaining, or contributing to the Web Monetization API and surrounding documentation.